 SOC 1000 – Introduction to Sociology

-(online)Take a fascinating journey into a new world of “sociological imagination”.
-The course starts by providing you with the basic concepts of sociology such as socialization, social stratification, sexism, classism, racism and culture.
-From there, take a deeper dive into contemporary sociological issues.
-Through this course, you will develop your sociological insights into your everyday life experiences and current social issues.
+In this course, students will take a fascinating journey into a new world of “sociological imagination”.
+The course starts by providing students with the basic concepts of sociology such as: socialization, social stratification, sexism, classism, racism and culture to then further examine contemporary sociological issues.
+By focusing on social interactions, relationships, institutions and movements, the course encourages the student learner to develop and stretch their sociological insights in their everyday life experiences and regarding current social issues.

 SSC 1000 – Media and Current Events

 In this course, students will examine the scope and impact of the mass media – the press, advertising, television, music, gaming, the internet and social media – on individuals and on society.
 Students will discuss and analyze the news and current events reflected within these various mediums.

 SSC 1002 – Thinking, Reasoning, Relating